Let the holiday baking BEGIN! Or any other time of year!

-Spoon buttercream into a pastry bag fitted with a large plain tip (I used Wilton #12) or use any tip, I’ve used all sorts of tips to get different looks.
+Spoon buttercream into a pastry bag fitted with a large plain tip (I used Wilton #12) pictured in first picture and a star tip for the below picture.
+Be creative.

 To make the bites, take the partially frozen brownies, lift the brownies out of the pan (should slip out if you used parchment paper) and place on a large cutting board.

-I find it helpful to cut all the brownie bites and place into a container that you will be serving or saving them in.
-Rubbermaid Takealongs (large) are some of my favorites, they are nice and roomy and keep them fresh or frozen if you need to freeze them.
-But don’t spend this much on them, I only put the link in so you can see what I’m talking about, they are half the cost at most grocery stores.
+I find it helpful to cut all the brownie bites and place into a container that you will be serving or storing in.
+The large Rubbermaid Take-A-Longs are some of my favorites, they are nice and roomy and keep them fresh or frozen if you need to freeze them.

 Below I used a star tip.
 Decorate them however you want, they freeze beautifully and go down easily.